-Hanhikivi 1 is a project that contributes to combatting the climate change.
-The climate benefit of the Hanhikivi 1 materializes during the decades of electricity production without harmful greenhouse emissions.
+Once in operation, the Hanhikivi 1 nuclear power plant will produce electricity for decades without emissions detrimental to climate.
 Before commissioning, Fennovoima's direct environmental impact is mostly related to the construction work carried out at the site.

 We ensure that all work on the Hanhikivi headland is carried out in accordance with environmental legislation and the permit conditions, and that the environment and the wellbeing of the local residents are respected during construction work.
 Our ISO 14001 certified environmental management system is an important tool in this work.

 Management of the environmental impact at the Hanhikivi 1 construction site is based on proactive identification of environmental risks.
 We assess environmental risks for the Hanhikivi 1 construction site as a whole from the perspectives of environmental impact, legislation, and permit conditions.
-At this stage of the construction project, important environmental risks include chemical and oil leaks, the spread of turbidity in the sea, and noise during blasting.
+At this stage of the construction project, important environmental risks include chemical and oil leaks, the spread of turbidity in the sea caused by water construction work, and noise caused by the earthworks.
 We update our risk register four times a year.